 2) Sustainability certification, which ensures that a given cleaner jet fuel complies with defined sustainability criteria.
-Some regulatory standards comprise of the US Renewable Fuel Standard (RFS), California Low-Carbon Fuel Standard (LCFS), International Sustainability and Carbon Certification (ISCC) and Roundtable for Sustainable Biomaterials (RSB) – more details within next response.
+Some regulatory standards comprise of the US Renewable Fuel Standard (RFS), California Low-Carbon Fuel Standard (LCFS), International Sustainability and Carbon Certification (ISCC), Renewable Energy Directive (Red II), and Roundtable for Sustainable Biomaterials (RSB).

 Global warming means that the average global temperature rises, causing long term weather patterns to alter.
 It is one of the main causes of climate change.
 As people produce greenhouse gases, energy is trapped in the atmosphere and it leaves Earth even more slowly, raising its overall temperature.

-The delay between cause and effect in climate change is estimated 40 years meaning that future generations will suffer the most from today’s pollutions.
-Global warming leads to the melting of glaciers, extreme weather and droughts, seriously harming the wildlife.
+The delay between cause and effect in climate change is an estimated 40 years meaning that future generations will suffer the most from today’s pollution.
+Global warming leads to the melting of glaciers, extreme weather and droughts, seriously harming wildlife.

-Both the Kyoto Protocol and the Paris agreement aim at reaching the same goal: restrict the global temperature rise below 3.6°F (2°C).
-However, they do not have the exact same approach in the way they push countries into taking action.
+Both the Kyoto Protocol and the Paris agreement aim to reach the same goal: restrict the global temperature rise below 3.6°F (2°C).
+However, they do not have the exact same approach in the way they push countries to action.

 On one hand, the Kyoto Protocol only focuses on developed countries’ emission levels and has set a fixed target for them to achieve.
 On the other hand, the Paris agreement made all nations, developed and developing, commit on their own domestic emission reduction targets.
 While the Kyoto Protocol follows more of a top-down approach by starting with the big picture, the Paris agreement follows a bottom-up approach by piecing things together in order to attain a bigger goal.

 Reducing emissions is a long process that requires immediate action.
-No other human activity pushes individual emission levels as fast and as high as transportation and in particular air travel.
+No other human activity increases individual emission levels as fast as air travel.